fanuelalem/happytravel/readme.md

 ## Getting Started

-very easy to use, just type in your location and see your results!
+very easy to use, just type in your city and state and see your results!

 ## Built With